Proudly Serving NC, SC & GA Including - Columbia, Greenville, Augusta, Charlotte and Charleston

 We fix the foundation problems that cause sinking floors!
 Call us for a free foundation repair quote today!

-We serve Florence, Sumter, Columbia, and many nearby areas in South Carolina.
+We serve Columbia, Charleston, Charlotte, and many nearby areas in South Carolina, North Carolina and Georgia.

 Uneven floors are rarely caused by problems with the floor system itself.
 Instead, it's often a settling or shifting foundation issue that has impacted the floor system.